-A half-day workshop for a project leadership team to help them understand the likely causes and consequences of error on their project, to demonstrate approaches to eliminating error and to define concrete steps that can be taken to eliminate error on their project, which will be reviewed in the companion Part two training session.
+A one-day workshop for a project leadership team to help them understand the likely causes and consequences of error on their project, to demonstrate approaches to eliminating error and to define concrete steps that can be taken to eliminate error on their project, which will be reviewed in the companion Part two training session.

 Members of a project leadership team who have the opportunity to take steps to tackle the root causes of error in their projects.
 This workshop is intended for participants from multiple organisations working on the same project in order to support the development of project-specific action plans.

 The training is designed for groups of 6 to 12 people.

 There are no prerequisites for attending the course.

 Participants to have an improved understanding of error, in relation to organisational leadership, having the ability to:

 • Explain the cost of error to the construction industry, and the benefits of reducing error.